INCF/nineml-spec/source/abstraction_layer.rst

 Component Classes and Parameters
 ================================

-The main building block of the Abstraction Layer is the ComponentClass.
+The main building block of the Abstraction Layer is the ComponentClass_.
-The ComponentClass is intended to package together a collection of objects that relate to the definition of a model (e.g. cells, synapses, synaptic plasticity rules, random spike trains, inputs).
-All equations and event declarations that are part of particular entity model, such as neuron model, belong in a single ComponentClass.
-A ComponentClass can be used to represent either a specific model of a neuron or a composite model, including synaptic mechanisms.
+The ComponentClass_ is intended to package together a collection of objects that relate to the definition of a model (e.g. cells, synapses, synaptic plasticity rules, random spike trains, inputs).
+All equations and event declarations that are part of particular entity model, such as neuron model, belong in a single ComponentClass_.
+A ComponentClass_ can be used to represent either a specific model of a neuron or a composite model, including synaptic mechanisms.

-The interface is the *external* view of the ComponentClass that defines what inputs and outputs the component exposes to other ComponentClass elements and the parameters that can be set for the ComponentClass.
-The interface consists of instances of ports and Parameter (see [fig:component\_class\_overview]).
+The interface is the *external* view of the ComponentClass_ that defines what inputs and outputs the component exposes to other ComponentClass_ elements and the parameters that can be set for the ComponentClass_.
+The interface consists of instances of ports and Parameter_ (see [fig:component\_class\_overview]).

 .. figure:: figures/component_simple.pdf